Riceman2000/tg-gpt-bot/README.md

 # tg-gpt-bot
 Telegram bot written in Rust to access the GPT API.
+Written as one of my first Rust projects and still has some issues from someone that was not experienced with the language, any improvements you have would be appreciated!

 ## Core components
 - [Teloxide](https://github.com/teloxide/teloxide)